radialglo/radialglo.github.com/source/_posts/2014-08-07-understanding-the-intuition-of-easing.markdown

         });

-Reading through the source you'll notice primary function that we see being used for navigation is **animateTo**.
+Reading through the source you'll notice the primary function that we see being used for navigation is **animateTo**.

 The primary part of that function is to note initialization of